EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 ### Planning

-A research question, a new service or feature request (e.g. data service, workflow automation) or tenders from funders (e.g. from EU) initiate the planning phase.
+A research question, a new service or feature request (e.g. data service, workflow automation) or tenders from funders initiate the planning phase.

-Planning research software development usually happens in the context of a student thesis (BSc, MSc, PhD), or for a larger research project including preparations of concrete scientific articles.
+Planning research software development usually happens in the context of a student thesis (BSc, MSc, PhD) or larger research projects.

-New releases for longer running research software projects often trigger a "start over".
+New releases for longer running research software projects often trigger a "start over" to identify desirable new software functionalities.

 The planning stage can be facilitated by or include a requirements analysis (for all levels), a value proposition (for software products) or a market or community survey in order to understand the audience (for software products or platforms).
-Having a roadmap for the initial development and later stages can be instrumental.
+Having a roadmap for the initial development and later stages can be instrumental, in particular for large projects spanning many organisations, partners and running over several years.

 ### Requirements

-When the high-level research/organizational planning has been done, the software implementation phase starts.
+When the high-level research planning has been done, the software implementation (in the wider sense) phase starts.

 The first stage is to gather and/or analyse software requirements.
 This can be done in a more formal way, e.g. by using user stories, or in a more informal way, e.g. by discussing the requirements with the team members.
 This stage is usually done in close collaboration with the research team, to make sure the research question is well understood and the requirements are aligned with it.

 It may include the following activities:

-- **Requirements analysis**: Identify the functional and non-functional requirements of the software.
+- **Requirements analysis**: identify the functional and non-functional requirements of the software.
-- **User stories**: Create user stories to capture the requirements from the user's perspective.
+- **User stories**: create user stories to capture the requirements from the user's perspective.
-- **Use cases**: Define use cases to describe how the software will be used in practice.
+- **Use cases**: define use cases to describe how the software will be used in practice.

 ### Design

 Once the requirements are clear, the next stage is to design the software.

 This stage can include the following activities:

-- **Architecture design**: Define the overall architecture of the software, including the components and their interactions.
+- **Architecture design**: define the overall architecture of the software, including the components and their interactions.
-- **User interface design**: Design the user interface of the software, including the layout, navigation, and interaction patterns.
+- **User interface design**: design the user interface of the software, including the layout, navigation, and interaction patterns.
-- **Data model design**: Define the data model of the software, including the data structures and their relationships.
+- **Data model design**: define the data model of the software, including the data structures and their relationships.

 ### Development

 This is the stage where the actual software development takes place.
 It can include the following activities:
-- **Implementation**: Write the code for the software, following the design and requirements.
+- **Implementation**: write the code for the software, following the design and requirements.
-- **Code review**: Review the code to ensure it meets the quality standards and follows the design.
+- **Code review**: review the code to ensure it meets the quality standards and follows the design.

 Development can be done in an iterative way, where the software is developed in small increments, and each increment is tested and reviewed before moving on to the next one.
 Another approach is to use a more traditional waterfall model, where the software is developed in a linear way, with each stage completed before moving on to the next one.